vitejs/awesome-vite/README.md

 - [vite-plugin-load-css-module](https://github.com/jsonz1993/vite-plugin-load-css-module) - Support custom regexp of css modules and use vite internal css plugin, not just `.module.xxx`.
 - [vite-plugin-remain-exports](https://github.com/coconilu/vite-plugin-remain-exports) - Remaining exports from the entry file that imported by html.
 - [vite-plugin-unocss-to-uni](https://github.com/zguolee/vite-plugin-unocss-to-uni) - `UnoCSS` in `uni-app`.
+- [vite-plugin-setting-css-module](https://github.com/ProgrameBoy/vite-plugin-setting-css-module) - The css-module is implemented using the vite css-module rules.
+You can specify the modularity of those css files using RegExp or Function.
+There is no need to create a '*.module.xxx file name to implement the css-module.
 - [@modyfi/vite-plugin-yaml](https://github.com/Modyfi/vite-plugin-yaml) - Transform YAML files to ESM with schema validation and error reporting.
 - [vite-plugin-head](https://github.com/KesionX/vite-plugin-head) - Modify, add, delete `Metadata` in the head element.
 - [vite-plugin-html-env](https://github.com/lxs24sxl/vite-plugin-html-env) - Injection of environment variables in `index.html`.